Volvo S60 - model year 2014

 New generation R-Design interior

 The new sport seat comes as standard in the S60 R-Design.
+It has great hugging side support all the way from the thighs to the shoulders, so the seat keeps the driver firmly in position when cornering fast.
 It features a blend of black nubuck textile and perforated leather.
 The embroidered R-design logo with a blue ‘R' confirms the sporty aura.

 By blending inlays with a perforated look, black leather and contrasting stitching, the design team has created an R-design interior with all the details in perfect harmony, crowned by the black headliner.
 The new stainless steel tread plate with a bright blue ‘R' in the R-Design emblem is another exquisite detail.